Cirkit Designer Logo

 Common Issues and Solutions

-1. No Communication with Downstream Devices
+1. No Communication with Downstream Devices:

-• Cause: Incorrect channel selection or wiring issues.
+• Cause: Incorrect channel selection.

-2. Address Conflicts
+2. I2C Address Conflict:

 FAQs

-Q: Can I activate multiple channels simultaneously?
+• Q: Can I activate multiple channels simultaneously?

 A: No, the TCA9548 allows only one channel to be active at a time.

-Q: Can the TCA9548 work with 3.3V and 5V devices simultaneously?
+• Q: Can the TCA9548 work with 3.3V and 5V devices on the same bus?